Nixuge/FreezerMod/README.md

-# AllowSectionSign
+# Freezermod
-Allows you to type the section sign (color character) in chat & anywhere else.

-Needs to have a server that allows it if used in multiplayer.
+Allows you to freeze yourself & other players in game with a keybind.
+Also allows you to crash your game using a keybind.